 The last two decades of Monet’s life he focused on the waterlilies in his own garden.
 Water lilies are said to adapt in a difficult habitat.
 The elegant leaves and flowers struggle to the water’s surface, growing out of the muck that is at the bottom of the pond.
 A perfect metaphor for rising into the light.
 Monet continued to search for deeper meaning through multi-faceted perspectives by painting over 250 works of art in the waterlily series, and all in his own backyard.

 The gift that comes from observation, reflection, curiosity, and open-mindedness opens the door to creating bigger, bolder, more colorful strokes.
 This is the gift that keeps on giving, and one that I hope you all receive.
-And it’s available to you in your own backyard.
+And it’s available where ever you are, moment by moment.